Around the City Hall Hamburg

 Above the windows are coats of arms of Hanseatic cities.
 Directly above are 28 busts depicting professions.
 Some are clearly identifiable by their tools.
 Others represent specific people, on the far left, for example, Mayor Mönckeberg as president of the Bürgerschaftspräsident.

 In the center of the facade, a bird can be seen above the flagpole.
 It represents the phoenix, as a symbol of the resurrection of the city after the all-destroying fire of 1842.

 The courtyard facade in particular recalls the early history of Hamburg.
 Attached far above, one finds figures of bishops and Schauenburg counts from the Middle Ages.

 The Rathausdiele is almost always freely accessible and at the same time the starting point of the guided tours of the city hall, with which visitors can visit the representative floor.
 If one enters the hallway, one sees on the left the two-part staircase of the Bürgerschaftsflügel, on the right the more pompous Senatstreppe, at the upper end of which the First Mayor traditionally receives his guests.

 The columns show reliefs of deserving Hamburgers, and one also those of Hamburg women.
 A look in the showcases at the entrance side is worthwhile if you want to learn more about the Hamburg Parliament and Senate.

 The representation floor

-In the second floor one gets only in the context of a guidance.
+The second floor can only be visited in the context of a guidance.
 It is worth it, because hardly anyone would expect such magnificent rooms in a bourgeois city hall, as they can be seen here.
 The halls are full of allegorical representations representing democracy but also seafaring, decorated with busts of important personalities, furnished with heavy furniture and the walls covered with the finest wallpaper or leather.

 A look into the Ratsstube (the name of the meeting room of the Hamburg government) gives an impression of the wealth and self-confidence of the city at the time of the construction of the town hall.
-Where the first mayor and the second mayoress sit, one recognizes by the larger chairs.
+You can tell where the first mayor and the second mayoress sit by the size of the chairs.